Patel-Nisarg24/Summer-Internship-2025/README.md

 - Problem-solving

 ## 🎯 6.
 Conclusion
-The internship provided valuable hands-on experience in data analytics, particularly in business intelligence and agricultural data analysis.
+The internship provided valuable hands-on experience in data analytics, business intelligence, and real-time API integration.
 The projects demonstrated the practical application of data analysis techniques to solve real-world problems, preparing me for future data analytics roles.

 ## 📋 Recommendations for Future Work
 1. Implement machine learning models for predictive analytics